Graph Homomorphism Distortion: A Metric to Distinguish Them All and in the Latent Space Bind Them: The Graph Homomorphism Distortion

+\begin{restatable}[Graph isomorphism invariance]{corollary}{corisotheninv} Let $G = (V, E, f)$ and $G' = (V', E', f')$ be two isomorphic attributed graphs.
+If $f$ is permutation-invariant and $f = f'$, then the homomorphism distortion $\dhd{G}{G'} = 0$. \end{restatable}

+\Cref{lemma:noniso_then_noninv} and \cref{corollary:cor_iso_then_inv} establish the completeness of the homomorphism distortion when $f$ and $f'$ satisfy certain conditions, including dependence on the global edge sets $E$ and $E'$.
+We now show that this completeness holds under relaxed assumptions, specifically when $f$ and $f'$ depend only on the $1$-hop neighborhood of each node.

+\begin{restatable}[Relaxed completeness]{lemma}{smallnbhd} Let $\mathcal{G}$ be a set of attributed graphs $G = (V, E, f)$ such that the attribute function $f$ is permutation invariant, injective, and has only limited access to connectivity information, meaning it is restricted to the 1-hop neighborhood of the input vertex.
+Furthermore, assume that for each $G, G' \in \mathcal{G}$, $f = f'$.
+Then the homomorphism distortion $\hd$ is complete on $\mathcal{G}$. \end{restatable}

-\end{proposition} The proof can be found in \cref{app_proof:perm_inv}.
-On a side note, notice that the "(pseudo)" prefix in every mention of the metric has not been in vain.
-We take a detour to show another additional, but not minor, result to finally \textbf{\emph{... in the latent space bind them}}.
-We show that we can tighten the distinguishability criteria of the homomorphism distortion from a pseudo-metric to a metric.
-Namely, we can define an equivalence relationship over isomorphisms.
-If two graphs are structurally isomorphic, we take them to be equivalent.
-We define a metric $d^{*}_{HD}: (\gG / \simeq) \times (\gG / \simeq) \to \gX$ where $\gG$ is the set of all graphs and $\gG / \simeq$ is the quotient space with graph isomorphism as the equivalence relation.
+As an aside, notice that the ``(pseudo)'' prefix in every mention of the metric has not been in vain.
+We take a detour to show another additional result to finally \textbf{\emph{\dots in the latent space bind them}}.
+Specifically, we prove that we can tighten the distinguishability criteria of the homomorphism distortion from a pseudo-metric to a metric.
+To this end, we require an equivalence relation induced by graph isomorphism, i.e., we consider all isomorphic graphs to be equivalent.
+We define a function

-\begin{proposition} The homomorphism distortion $d^{*}_{HD}(G, G')$ is a metric, i.e. the following properties hold for arbitrary vertex-attributed graphs $G,G',G''$ if we restrict the choices of $f,f'$: